Tev969/ProdOu/README.md

 - **Pacamara** utilizes Astro Collections for blog posts, pages, and authors.
 You can find all of them in `src/content` folder
 - Most of the configuration is customizable via `src/config.mjs`.
 - The theme uses **TailwindCSS** - this means you can configure the colors using `tailwind.config.cjs`.

-## Thank you
-Without my [wife](https://agnieszkapalmowska.myportfolio.com/), this project wouldn't be half as beautiful as it looks.
-Also, if you are looking for an amazing designer - click the link above.

-## Did you enjoy this theme?
-If you don't want to miss any of the content I create, join my [weekly newsletter](https://newsletter.maciekpalmowski.dev/).